 The Institute of Certified Public Accountants of Kenya is inviting applications for ICPAK Accounting & Finance (ICPAK A & F) Scholarships.

-The scholarship aimed at granting university education opportunities to academically gifted yet financially disadvantaged young Kenyans pursuing training in accounting and finance related courses.
+the program aimed at granting university education opportunities to academically gifted yet financially disadvantaged young Kenyans pursuing training in accounting and finance related courses.

 The Institute of Certified Public Accountants of Kenya (ICPAK) is a professional body for certified public accountants (CPAs) in Kenya.
 ICPAK is a full member of the International Federation of Accountants and the Pan African Federation of Accounting.

-Scholarship Award: Under this, scholars benefit from;
+Award: Under this, scholars benefit from;

 - Tuition fees for four years